 The third advantage is that the solar power system company installs, maintains, and repairs the system.
 You don’t have to worry about equipment failure.
 But, of course, you should provide security against theft and vandalism.

-Besides, you will be sure where the electricity you are using is coming from, unlike the utility power.
+Besides, unlike utility power, you will be sure where your electricity comes from.
 Solar power financing options make it possible to achieve carbon neutrality faster.

 See Related: Varo vs Chime: What is Better?